brattonross/windy-radix-palette/README.md

 ### À la carte

-Colors can be added individually:
+Colors can be manually added to Tailwind config if you prefer:

 ```js
 const colors = require('windy-radix-palette/colors');